Node Maintenance

 The mc admin cordon command removes a node from active service.
 By default, the command initiates a graceful drain of existing connections before fully cordoning the node.

-Replace ALIAS with your AIStor cluster alias and NODE with the target node address (for example, node1.example.com:9000).
+Replace ALIAS with your MinIO AIStor cluster alias and NODE with the target node address (for example, node1.example.com:9000).

 Connection management when cordoning a node